 Tour buses, slow-moving tourists in rental cars and sheer narrowness mean that the famous Stelvio Pass isn’t quite what is seems to be on television.
 In fact, it’s a bit of a disappointment.

-With this in mind, we set out to find the world’s eight best driving roads – the roads that every car guru should add to their bucket list – that are just as good in real life as they look on the big screen.
+We all know there’s nothing like a good road trip, so with this in mind, we set out to find the world’s eight best driving roads – the roads that every car guru should add to their bucket list – that are just as good in real life as they look on the big screen.

 Built in the wake of World War I by returning soldiers, the Great Ocean Road links the Australian towns of Torquay and Allansford.
 151 miles in length, it’s definitely Australia’s most awe-inspiring coastal drive.

 Packed with exciting turns and incredible views, the Great Ocean Road is a feast for the senses.
 Push your car to the limit (within the law, of course) and stop at some of Australia’s most stunning natural attractions along the way.